 Sadly, many entrepreneurs will try to avoid this at all costs because they are deathly afraid of getting up in front of people that they do not know.Fear or anxiety when giving a presentation or carrying out some form of public speaking is felt by many people, and can result in higher stress levels as well as possibly damaging a business reputation if a poor presentation is given.
-However, there are a number of simple ways in which any fear can be overcome, resulting in a good performance.
+And while, sadly, not every speaking opportunity can be delegated to someone like a football motivational speaker, there are a number of simple ways in which any fear can be overcome, resulting in a good performance.

 The Qualities of a Good Public Speaker

 Firstly, in order to overcome any anxieties or phobias of public speaking, the qualities of a good public speaker must be ascertained.
 We spoke with Alex Miller who is the editor of Keynote Speaker, an online magazine dedicated to providing resources for public speaking, and here is what he had to say:

 - Knowing Audience Needs: Being aware of the requirements and needs of the audience is vital to ensuring that a relevant and captivating presentation is given.